slevithan/oniguruma-parser/README.md

 #### Erroring on patterns that trigger Oniguruma bugs

 This library currently throws an error for several edge cases that trigger Oniguruma bugs.
-In future versions, such errors will be removed and replaced with a warning.
+In future versions, such errors will be replaced with warnings.

 <details>
   <summary>Nested absent functions</summary>